Richard Sager Internship Summer Social Action Awards

-Winter Break - find a host site and get a letter from them indicating that they would offer you a placement if you are selected, complete the application form and request faculty letters of reference.
+Winter Break - find a host site and obtain a letter from them indicating that they will offer you a placement if you are selected, then complete the application form and request faculty letters of reference.

 - 2007: Matthew Armstead - The Attic Youth Center (Philadelphia, PA)